dailymotion-oss/octopilot/docs/current-version/content/advanced/templating.md

 ### md2txt

 The `md2txt` function will strip all the markdown syntax from a string.
-It is mostly useful when combined with the `githubRelease` function, to ensure that the release notes are always plain text, and not markdown.
+It is most useful when combined with the `githubRelease` function, to ensure that the release notes are always plain text, and not markdown.
 Use it for your commit messages.

 Definition: `md2txt(markdownInput string) string`.